 As a seller, virtual furniture is not as appealing because not only is it not present when clients come to see the property themselves in person but also is not real.

 Virtual tours and virtual private tours

 Virtual tours are videos that showcase the best features of any home.
 A lot of tech companies have added virtual tours to both websites and apps.
 In fact, these videos soared in popularity in the past few months.

 A lot of buyers also prefer walk-through tours recorded by real estate agents because it provides an authentic in-home experience classified as a virtual private tour.
 These showings are one-on-one viewings for individual buyers either via FaceTime or another smartphone video software and have proven to be cost-effective for both sellers, buyers, and real estate firms in the industry.

 Smart homes are likely to have more value.

 The term itself is a broad term used to describe any form of home automation.
 Home automation indicates the ability to control certain items around the house using either a voice command, a smartphone or another handheld device.

 The National Association of Home Builders and Consumer Electronics Association reveal that homes having a certain smart home technology either fully automating their home or doing it to a certain extent can help homeowners raise the sales price of their property anywhere between 3 and 5 percent.

 Also, 81% of people having smart home devices said they are more likely to buy a home (be it a townhouse or a condo) having similar smart home technology.

 Real Estate and other relevant Apps

 Apps have made the process simple, smooth, and easy.
 Other than that, numerous real estate firms have developed processes making the search for a home much easier.
 Among them are Calculators and Maps for Average Monthly Sale Price.

-At the moment, technology is going along nice with real estate.
+At the moment, technology is going along nicely with real estate.
 However, such technology is unable to completely replace the physical real estate journey a customer goes through to purchase a home.
 We all are hoping that the pandemic ends soon so everyone can be back on track.